 The Innovation Box is intended to provide entrepreneurs a tax incentive for innovative research.
 The Dutch Tax Authorities implement the Innovation Box.
+An R&D Declaration is a required access pass for the Innovation Box.
 On www.rvo.nl/wbso under the menu 'Publicaties' you will find a detailed brochure about the Innovation Box (only in Dutch).